rmyorston/pdpmake/README.md

 When extensions are enabled adding the `.POSIX` target to your makefile will disable them.
 Other versions of make tend to allow extensions even in POSIX mode.

+Setting the environment variable `PDPMAKE_POSIXLY_CORRECT` (its value doesn't matter) or giving the `--posix` option as the first on the command line also turn off extensions.